mateusznowakdev/solar/README.md

 **Changelog**

+v1.6

+- Fix issue where saved favorite parameters are not read properly
+- Improve chart rendering

 v1.5

-- Improve loading and error messages
+- Filter logs by category
 - Add extra buttons to date pickers in charts view
-- Filter logs by category
-- Display headers on each screen
-- Add password protection to the MQTT broker
+- Disable write access to the MQTT broker
-- Change data structure for log entries
-- Upgrade Python, packages and system images

 v1.4.1